Summary

-Matthews International (NASDAQ:MATW) is an interesting small cap (~$800 million) conglomerate with a very diverse set of products, from caskets to warehouse robots to lithium battery manufacturing machinery.
+Matthews International (NASDAQ:MATW) is an interesting small-cap (~$800 million) conglomerate with a very diverse set of products, from caskets to warehouse robots to lithium battery manufacturing machinery.

 After a strong run of growth from the early 2000s through 2018, MATW's stock price has hurtled downward - first because of COVID-19, and more recently because of a perfect storm of headwinds.